Tote bags, Brush basin or container for water, Paper towels, Foam plate

 Tote Bag Instructions:

 These patterned tote bags were created using three to four colors a piece, keep it simple.
-Our totes were completed using Wild Blueberry, Blue Sky, Geranium and Wedding Cake.
+Our totes were completed using Wild Blueberry, Blue Sky, Flame and Wedding Cake.
 Some totes were created with an overall background by stenciling a pattern and then embellishing with a solid color shape.
 (An example is the chevron stripe with solid butterfly tote).
 Other totes were created with a patterned shape by painting the shape and then stenciling a pattern over the shape. (an example is the pennant banner tote bag.)

 - Prewash all fabric to remove manufacturer’s sizing.
 Dry thoroughly being careful not to use fabric softeners or dryer sheets.
 If needed, iron wrinkles without using a spray starch.